jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.6.12
+The latest version is 1.6.13

+### Version 1.6.13

+* Added new OIDC scope to support upcoming RBAC changes in the API

 ### Version 1.6.12